 I received money back from Capital One because the payoff was lower than what they originally were given.
 How on earth four months later do I owe these con-artists more money?
 I’m obtaining the original contract from Capital One.
 They have never called me saying I owed more money and why would internet get the money when they themselves didn’t pay the truck off - Capital One did.
 I’m going to a legal department if this is not legit and filing for fraud.

 I recently purchased a 2004 Dodge Ram SRT 10.
 They were friendly until the paperwork was filled out.
 Exactly one week after I bought the truck, the brakes started making extremely loud racket and the clutch started slipping when driving.
 Kevin, the service manager, said that they could replace the brakes and that nothing was wrong with the transmission.
 They replaced the brakes one week later.
 At this time, I talked to Cameron, the floor manager, and let him know that the clutch was still acting up.
 He then had Kevin look at the clutch again and reassured me that they would take care of me because I was still under the certified 30-day warranty.
 They looked again and sure enough, the clutch was bad.
 They will not replace it and the $3,000.00 extended warranty doesn't cover it either.
 So now I get stuck with a non-operating $30,000.00 piece of scrap metal.
 I would never do business with these crooks again.

-Idaho Internet Auto Rent & Sales Company Profile
+Idaho Internet Auto Rent & Sales Company Information

 - Company Name: